Assessing continuum channel importance in continuum-discretized coupled-channels via dynamic polarization potential decomposition: Dynamic polarization potential and its decomposition

+A continuum bin can act on elastic scattering in two physically distinct ways: directly, by carrying the projectile into the bin and back to its ground state, or as a bridge, by relaying the flux through the coupling network of the other bins.
+The Feshbach formalism~\cite{Feshbach1958,Feshbach1962} makes this separation exact.
+Projecting onto the elastic channel ($\Pspace$) and onto the eliminated continuum bins ($\Qspace = 1 - \Pspace$), the elastic-channel effective Hamiltonian acquires the dynamic polarization potential

-where $U_{0\gamma}$ couples the elastic channel to continuum channel $\gamma$ (labeled by orbital angular momentum $l$ and excitation-energy interval), and $g_{\gamma\gamma'}$ is the full-coupling Green's function retaining all continuum-continuum couplings~\cite{LiuLeiRen2026}.
-The off-diagonal elements $g_{\gamma\gamma'}$ ($\gamma \neq \gamma'$) encode quantum coherence between eliminated states, the terms absent in prior weak-coupling treatments~\cite{Canto2009,Rawitscher1974}.
+where $R$ is the projectile-target radial coordinate, $U_{0\gamma}$ couples the elastic channel to continuum bin $\gamma$ (labeled by orbital angular momentum $l$ and excitation-energy interval), and $g_{\gamma\gamma'}(R,R')$ are the channel matrix elements of the full-coupling Green's function $G^{(+)}_J(R,R')$, which retains all continuum-continuum couplings~\cite{LiuLeiRen2026,LiuLeiRen2026GF}.
+Here $G^{(+)}_J = (E - H_{\Qspace\Qspace})^{-1}$ is the resolvent of the $\Qspace$-space Hamiltonian, so Eq.~(\ref{eq:dpp}) is the exact Feshbach polarization potential for the elastic channel, with no weak-coupling or perturbative approximation.
+The off-diagonal elements $g_{\gamma\gamma'}$ ($\gamma \neq \gamma'$) carry the coherence between eliminated bins that builds the bridge paths, and are absent in weak-coupling treatments~\cite{Canto2009}.

 Grouping the double sum by channel participation decomposes the DPP into direct and bridge contributions for each channel~$\alpha$: